bonnieho/BucketList/README.md

         </body>
         ...
 ```
-        * `index.handlebars` was set up to contain the template the Handlebars uses, *including* a button that submits the user's input into the database.
+        * **index.handlebars** was set up to contain the template that Handlebars uses, *including* a button that submits the user's input into the database.

 - - -